lamsoa729/BPMSummerSchool/Day2-aLENS_part1/main.md

 As a result, aLENS performs best when the distribution of springs is similar to the distribution of particles.
 If you have strong differences between the two, that's fine; it'll just cause some inefficiency.

 ## Particle mobility

 The mobility problem consists of finding the unconstrained translational and rotational velocities of all particles given the forces and torques that act upon them.
-We abstractly write this as $V = \mathcal{M}(F)$.
+We abstractly write this as $V = M(F)$.

 aLENS was programmed to accept any linear mobility operator.

 ## What mobility operators does aLENS support?